StandardWobin/TechTrekker/backend/readme.md

 ## Crawler
 *teil vom anderen Server?, eigener Server?*

+## Love 4 The Systems

+We want to make sure to upgrade our systems every quarter (dependencies, libraries, etc pp)

+For updating there are 2 gradle tasks necessary:

+1.  `./gradlew versionCatalogUpdate --interactive`
+2.  `./gradlew versionCatalogApplyUpdates`

+How do we do that in detail? see [here](docs/Love4TheSystems.adoc).

 ## Data models suggestion

 **These models are definitely not final - please change!**